-- (1) Meet minimum lateral offset criteria in Table 215.2.2. - (2) Utilize structural supports that are crashworthy or shielded by a crashworthy barrier that was installed for other purposes. - (3) Utilize structural supports that are attached to and located behind permanent or temporary concrete barriers (or traffic railings) as follows: - (a) Do not install temporary barrier for the sole purpose of supporting or protecting the temporary lighting system. - (b) Do not locate structural supports for temporary lighting on the back side of permanent or temporary barriers/traffic railings; i.e., which face away from traffic, where the back side of the barriers/traffic railings are within the work zone clear zone (per Standard Plans, 102 Series) of other traffic lanes. - (c) Attach structural supports to the back face of temporary and permanent barriers/traffic railings using brackets that do not protrude above the top of the barrier/traffic railing.
+- (1) Meet the lighting criteria in Table 231.2.1, except that the illumination levels may be lowered to a range of 0.8 to 1.0 foot-candles at the District's discretion.
+Leeway may be given for lighting values given the temporary nature. - (2) Position lights as high as practical, with consideration for avoiding glare. - (3) Meet minimum lateral offset criteria in Table 215.2.2. - (4) Utilize structural supports that are crashworthy or shielded by a crashworthy barrier that was installed for other purposes. - (5) Utilize structural supports that are attached to and located behind permanent or temporary concrete barriers (or traffic railings) as follows: - (a) Do not install temporary barrier for the sole purpose of supporting or protecting the temporary lighting system. - (b) Do not locate structural supports for temporary lighting on the back side of permanent or temporary barriers/traffic railings; i.e., which face away from traffic, where the back side of the barriers/traffic railings are within the work zone clear zone (per Standard Plans, 102 Series) of other traffic lanes. - (c) Attach structural supports to the back face of temporary and permanent barriers/traffic railings using brackets that do not protrude above the top of the barrier/traffic railing. - (d) Use undercut anchor systems designed in accordance with Structures Design Guidelines Section 1.6 to attach brackets to barriers/traffic railings.
+Position anchors so as to avoid the reinforcing steel within the barrier/traffic railing. - (e) Design the luminaire pole, support brackets, and anchors for an 80-mph wind speed. - (f) Do not design luminaire pole, support brackets and anchors for vehicular impact loads. - (g) For structural supports attached behind permanent concrete barriers/traffic railings, provide a minimum setback distance from the top edge of the traffic face of the barrier/traffic railing to the traffic face of the luminaire pole in accordance with FDM 215. - (h) For structural supports attached to and located behind Standard Plans, 102 Series (Type K Temporary Concrete Barriers), provide a minimum setback distance of 1'-6" from the top edge of the traffic face of the barrier to the traffic face of the luminaire pole, mounted behind the barrier.
+To minimize the potential for damaging reinforcing steel during the installation of the anchors, attach brackets within the middle portion, where there is

-- (d) Use undercut anchor systems designed in accordance with Structures Design Guidelines Section 1.6 to attach brackets to barriers/traffic railings.
-Position anchors so as to avoid the reinforcing steel within the barrier/traffic railing. - (e) Design the luminaire pole, support brackets, and anchors for an 80 mph wind speed. - (f) Do not design luminaire pole, support brackets and anchors for vehicular impact loads. - (g) For structural supports attached behind permanent concrete barriers/traffic railings, provide a minimum setback distance from the top edge of the traffic face of the barrier/traffic railing to the traffic face of the luminaire pole in accordance with FDM 215. - (h) For structural supports attached to and located behind Standard Plans, 102 Series (Type K Temporary Concrete Barriers), provide a minimum setback distance of 1'-6" from the top edge of the traffic face of the barrier to the traffic face of the luminaire pole.
-To minimize the potential for damaging reinforcing steel during the installation of the anchors, attach brackets within the middle portion, where there is large spacing between the vertical steel reinforcing bars, of the Type K Barrier Unit. - (i) Structural supports for temporary lighting may be attached to and located behind Type K Temporary Concrete Barrier that is bolted or staked down utilizing the details shown on the standard. - (j) The supports attached to Type K Temporary Concrete Barrier must not encroach into the required deflection distance when the barrier is protecting an above ground hazard. - (4) For temporary highway lighting near a wildlife area of concern (as determined by the Environmental Management Office), comply with the Wildlife-Sensitive Lighting criteria in FDM 231.
+- large spacing between the vertical steel reinforcing bars, of the Type K Barrier Unit. - (i) Temporary lighting must only be attached to a continuously anchored Type K Temporary Concrete Barrier System. - (j) The supports attached to Type K Temporary Concrete Barrier must not encroach into the required deflection distance when the barrier is protecting an above ground hazard. - (6) For temporary highway lighting near a wildlife area of concern (as determined by the Environmental Management Office), comply with the Wildlife-Sensitive Lighting criteria in FDM 231.